Stock market today: Asian shares are mixed after Big Tech losses pull Wall Street lower

 Wall Street expects a similar quarter-point cut at the central bank's upcoming meeting in December, but President-elect Donald Trump has said he plans to impose sweeping new tariffs on Mexico, Canada and China when he takes office in January.
 That could raise prices on many products, raising inflation and prompting the Fed to rethink future cuts to interest rates.

-In other dealings early Thursday, U.S. benchmark crude oil lost 15 cents to $68.57 per barrel, while Brent crude, the international standard, also shed 15 cents to $72.15 per barrel.
+In other dealings early Thursday, U.S. benchmark crude oil lost 21 cents to $68.51 per barrel, while Brent crude, the international standard, also shed 21 cents, to $72.09 per barrel.

 Elaine Kurtenbach, The Associated Press